 Going back to 1930, Bank of America found that if an investor sat out the S&P 500’s best 10 days per decade, returns would have been significantly lower (just 91%) than those who held and waited it out (14,962%)!1

 Why is that?
-Because the best days generally follow the worst days, and looking at historical attempts to “time” these wild swings during panic selling, those who invested on timing vs. company fundamentals typically lose more over the long haul.
+Because the best days generally follow the worst days.
+And when you look at historical attempts to “time” these wild swings during panic selling, those who invested on timing vs company fundamentals typically lose more over the long haul.